-Budget Center - The three Budget Centers of the district are Santa Ana College, Santiago Canyon College and the District Operations.
+Budget Center - The three Budget Centers of the district are Santa Ana College, Santiago Canyon College and the District Services.

-Budget Stabilization Fund - The portion of the district's ending fund balance, in excess of the 5% reserve, budget center carryovers and any restricted balances, used for one-time needs in the subsequent year.
+Budget Stabilization Fund - The portion of the district's ending fund balance, in excess of the 5% reserve, budget center carryovers and any restricted balances, available for one-time needs at the discretion of the chancellor and Board of Trustees.